kpomerleau/Dscienceclass/homework 1/README.md

-### 1. USing Chipotle.tsv in the data subdirectory:
+### 1. Using Chipotle.tsv in the data subdirectory:

-	navated to the data subdirectory: cd ~/documents/github/dat7/data
+	navated to the data subdirectory:

+		`cd ~/documents/github/dat7/data`

 	**i. look at head and tail.
 What do the rows and columns mean**

 		code used: